github/training-kit/foundations/index.md

 {% include slide-section %}

-A branch is an divergent path in the history of the code base.
+A branch is a divergent path in the history of the code base.
 It may contain an experiment, fix, or enhancement, and is generally intended to be merged back to the `master` branch after being thoroughly reviewed by a colleague.

 ![](../assets/diagrams/what-is-a-branch.svg)

 #### Branching video
 <iframe src="//player.vimeo.com/video/100128962" width="500" height="281" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>